34th JACT Latin Summer School, Wells Cathedral School

-The 33rd Latin summer school once again took place at Wells Cathedral School, Somerset.
-This year 128 students attended the two week course, which was bigger than last year and overall the third largest summer school.
-Our traditional spread of ages continued, with the youngest being 14 and the oldest being 57.
-The summer school continues to have an international flavour with students from Luxembourg, Paris, Krakow and Brooklyn.
-This year we were pleased that over a quarter of students were from the state sector, showing that the summer school is providing opportunities to those from a variety of different educational backgrounds.
-We also continue to appeal to and provide for students studying at undergraduate and postgraduate level.
+The 34th Latin summer school once again took place at Wells Cathedral School, Somerset.
+This year 122 students attended the two week course, making us the fourth biggest ever.
+Our traditional spread of ages continued, with the youngest being 14 and the oldest being 65.
+The summer school continues to have an international flavour with students from Geneva, Prague, San Francisco and Mumbai.
+This year a third of our school age students were from the state sector, reflecting that interest in Latin does lie outside independent schools.
+We also continue to appeal to and provide for mature students studying at undergraduate and postgraduate level.
+This year 30% of our students were either at university or learning Latin as adults.

 1. Staff and teaching

-This year we awarded £2756 in a total of 8 bursaries.
+This year we awarded £2800 in a total of 8 bursaries.
 It is very important to us that we make the summer school and the learning of Latin as accessible as possible.
-The quotations which punctuate this report are all from those who received bursaries and the financial support is clearly appreciated by those who received it.
+The comments quoted throughout this report are all from those who received bursaries and the financial support is clearly appreciated by those who received it.

 The sponsorship we are so generously given by those listed below not only allows us to provide places to those who would not be able to come otherwise but it also helps us keep fees down overall.
 David and I would like to thank those sponsors whose generosity helps makes this possible: